geomagpy/IMBOT/README.md

 particularly affects 2022 data sets which are currently handled by INTERMAGNET data checkers and will gradually be extended to earlier submissions.
 This manuscript is based on the submission status of 23.
 March 2025.

 ### 5.1.
-One-second data submissions and an automatic analysis overview
+One-second data submissions and status of automatic analysis

 Table 5.1 summarizes the current submission status of one second data since the official start in 2014.
-A peak in submission ($N_{sub}$) was reached for 2018 with data sets from 53 INTERMAGNET observatories, indicating that about half of the
-IMOs are ready to provide such high frequency products.
+Such an overview is of particular interest for data managers and although this just represents a current status at the time when submitting this article, such information can be easily extracted anytime when needed from IMBOT using its management interaction tools as shown in the appendix.
+A peak in submission ($N_{sub}$) was reached for 2018 with data sets from 53 INTERMAGNET observatories, indicating that about half of the IMOs are ready to provide such high frequency products.
 Shown are also the amount of successful automatic analyses in step2 ($N_{aut}$).
 An automatic analysis is termed successful if level2 is reached.
 Only in this case, provided that corresponding one-minute data has been accepted, human referees are informed and continue the evaluation process.
 Automatic IMBOT analyses are currently active for 2019 onwards, although earlier years have been partly analyzed for testing purposes.
 The amount of data sets which have been checked by human data checkers and (in all cases) have been finally accepted for publication is shown in column $N_{ac}$.
+Please note that the manual data checking procedure has started only recently, explaining the relative low number of currently accepted data products.
 In order to save storage space on GINs it is also planned to remove accepted step2 one-second products after this data sets are published on the INTERMAGNET portal, as the underlying data will be identical.
 Thus, only the originally submitted raw data product and the homogenized published archive are preserved, including review protocols of IMBOT and the human data checker.